theislab/spapros/docs/index.rst

 |logo|

-**Spapros** provides a pipeline for probe set selection and evaluation of spation transcriptomic data.
-It is build on top of scanpy and adata.
+**Spapros** provides a pipeline for probe set selection and evaluation for targeted spatial transcriptomics data.

 Key Features
 -------------

-* Select probe sets for spatial transcriptomics which capture data variability, distinguish cell types and incorporate prior knowledge
+* Select probe sets for spatial transcriptomics which identify cell types of interest, capture general transcriptomic variation, and incorporate prior knowledge
 * Evaluate probe sets with an extensive pipeline

 .. toctree::